 1. After all the measured values are inserted we need to get the jack load and the maximum pressure to be applied by the hydraulic jack.

-2. Before adjusting safety precaution to be taken to avoid any accidents.
+2. Before adjusting safety precautions are to be taken to avoid any accidents.

 3. Bridge is informed that you are working on the winches.

-4. Proper signs and placard are displayed for men at work so nobody will switch on the power by mistake.
+4. Proper signs and placards are displayed for men at work so nobody will switch on the power by mistake.

 6. Switch off the power to the winch after putting the tool as seen in the picture.

 7. The rope is made slack and a voltmeter is mounted between GND and SIGN.
-Trimmers P7 and P5 is adjusted until you have 0 V DC.
+Trimmers P7 and P5 are adjusted until you have 0 V DC.

 10. When the maximum pressure is reached, check the reading in the voltmeter by mounting the two leads between SIGN and GND.